De Mortel: History

 The village was first mentioned in 1408 as "in den mortel", and means "low lying muddy place".
-De Mortel developed as an agricultural community in the 14th century to the south of Gemert, and is centred around a triangular square on which later a church was built.
+De Mortel developed as an agricultural community in the 14th century to the south of Gemert, and is centred around a triangular 'square' on which later a church was built.

-The Catholic St Antonius Abt Church is a three aisled basilica-like church built between 1902 and 1904 as a replacement of the 1848 church.
+The Catholic St Antonius Abt Church is a three-aisled, basilica-like church built between 1902 and 1904 as a replacement of the 1848 church.

 The Mediatower is a 127.7 m tall communication tower owned by Cellnex Telecom.
-The tower was constructed between 1989 and 1990.
+The tower was constructed in 1989 and 1990.
 It is used as a microwave transmitter and by several radio stations.
 The tower is also home to a family of peregrine falcons.
 The falcons first appeared in 2004.
-In 2005, a bird house was built on top of the tower and web-cams have been installed to follow the birds.
+In 2005, a bird house was built on top of the tower and webcams have been installed to follow the birds.

 De Mortel was home to 165 people in 1840.
 In 1981, a bronze statue of the farmer Grardje and his boar by Toon Grassens was placed on the village square.